Finding Freedom From the Corporate Grind

 If you’re considering HomeVestors yourself, remember that you don’t need entrepreneurial experience to do this.
 You don’t have to be a Harvard MBA.
-They’re the dreamers and the doers, and at some point, you’ve just got to jump into the deep end.
+Successful entrepreneurs are the dreamers and the doers, and at some point, you’ve just got to jump into the deep end.
 Immerse yourself, work hard, and ask a lot of questions.
 You can swim—you just have to be willing to take the chance.

 I quit my corporate job on June 24th.
 On the 27th, I closed three houses.
 That was the beginning of my freedom.

 After working in sales for almost 20 years, I’d finally clawed my way to middle management, where I spent another decade, but I knew that if I wanted to reach the next level I’d have to sell my soul to do it, and I just wasn’t interested in that.
 A HomeVestors® franchise consultant was the first to tell me about the business and its possibilities, and I liked that I could keep my job while I started out.
 Once I got into it and learned more about their sales methodology, how many relationships you build along the way, and how many people you help in the process, I knew I wanted to do it full-time.